Translate

 Assignment:

-• Using only white copy paper and no tape or glue, design and construct a collection of paper sculptures that visually narrate your perception of the short story The Metamorphosis
+• Using only white copy paper, no tape or glue, design and construct a collection of paper sculptures that visually narrate your perception of the short story The Metamorphosis

 • Perception is a way of regarding, understanding, or interpreting something; a mental impression